lit/lit-element/README.md

     * Runs in all [supported](#supported-browsers) browsers: [StackBlitz](https://stackblitz.com/edit/lit-element-example?file=index.js), [Glitch](https://glitch.com/edit/#!/hello-lit-element?path=index.html)

-    * Runs in browsers with [Javascript Modules](https://caniuse.com/#search=modules): [JSBin](http://jsbin.com/zezilad/edit?html,output),
+    * Runs in browsers with [JavaScript Modules](https://caniuse.com/#search=modules): [JSBin](http://jsbin.com/zezilad/edit?html,output),
  [CodePen](https://codepen.io/sorvell/pen/BxZgPN).

- * You can also copy [this HTML](https://gist.githubusercontent.com/sorvell/48f4b7be35c8748e8f6db5c66d36ee29/raw/352a3f6e2de37b60071faa3e75c3be96e49b0e92/index.html) into a local file and run it in any browser that supports [Javascript Modules]((https://caniuse.com/#search=modules)).
+ * You can also copy [this HTML file](https://gist.githubusercontent.com/sorvell/48f4b7be35c8748e8f6db5c66d36ee29/raw/2427328cf1ebae5077902a6bff5ddd8db45e83e4/index.html) into a local file and run it in any browser that supports [JavaScript Modules]((https://caniuse.com/#search=modules)).

- * When you're ready to use LitElement in a project, install it via npm.
-To run the project in the browser, a development server is required.
-We recommend installing the Polymer CLI to and using its development server as follows.
+ * When you're ready to use LitElement in a project, install it via [npm](https://www.npmjs.com/).
+To run the project in the browser, a module-compatible toolctain is required.
+We recommend installing the [Polymer CLI](https://github.com/Polymer/polymer-cli) to and using its development server as follows.

     1. Add LitElement to your project: